LaunchCodeEducation/linux/content/web-server/caddy/static/_index.md

 ## Configuring Caddy to Serve a Static Website

-A common task performed by a web server is to serve websites.
+A common task performed by a web server is to serve static websites.

-Sometimes the website to be served is a static website.
-A static website only requires that the HTML, CSS, JS, and media files (like .jpgs) need to be served as an HTTP Response.
+A static website only requires that the HTML, CSS, JS, and media files (like .jpgs) need to be served as a part of the HTTP Response.

 The syntax for a `Caddyfile` meant to serve a static website will look similar to the following: